timalexfinch/Core2_2MvcAjax/README.md

   1. the paging is done with X.PagedList.Mvc
   2. the Partial page is done with the <partial /> tag
   3. the IsAjax is done with Request.Headers
+  4. the AJAX is called using jQuery
-  4. No Sorting on Column Headers
+  5. No Sorting on Column Headers